Isoflavone 7-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 7-hydroxyisoflavone, whereas its two products are S-adenosylhomocysteine and 7-methoxyisoflavone.
+For example, genistein is converted to prunetin:

+The methylation reaction requires the cofactor, S-adenosyl methionine (SAM), to provide the methyl group, leaving the byproduct S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from alfalfa.
+It is also capable of methylating daidzein and these reactions are often induced by attack by a pathogen, with the plant responding to an elicitor by biosynthesis of a phytoalexin.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:hydroxyisoflavone 7-O-methyltransferase.
-This enzyme participates in isoflavonoid biosynthesis.